-Walking through the maze of cobblestone streets of any Scandinavian old town, you will undoubtedly encounter countless herringbone floors that have been there for ages – and have aged with grace.
+Walking through the maze of cobblestone streets of any Scandinavian old town, you will undoubtedly encounter countless herringbone flooring that has been there for ages – and have aged with grace.
 It was a perfect choice for the couple behind the home goods store Hygge Life to use Stuga’s new Sisu herringbone in their EagleVail, Colorado showroom.

 Sisu provides a grounding base for the impressive collection of hygge-inspired decor and plays so well against the Fika floors in the store and coffee shop next door.
 Stuga was able to sit down with Hygge Life creator and founder Alexandra Gove to discuss her shop and the inspiration behind the showroom.